kumarlabgit/ESL-PSC/site_counter_rs/README.md

 # Site Counter Rust CLI

-The `fast_scan_rs` crate provides a compiled backend for ESL-PSC's site counter workflow.
+The `site_counter_rs` crate provides a compiled backend for ESL-PSC's site counter workflow.
 It mirrors the logic used by the Python implementation but uses Rust's parallel iterators to dramatically reduce scan time on large alignment collections.